 - The Night Slasher's speech at the end of Cobra follows this trope to the letter, but it's more of a crazed final rant than an accurate estimate of his following.

 - In the trailers at least, the Big Bad of Eagle Eye claims this.
 It's both true and false.
 The Big Bad is a supercomputer that really is everywhere; at least, everywhere with a networked computer.
 The "We" part isn't technically true; it has assumed itself to be "We the people" from the Constitution.
 It does more or less have people everywhere though, since it threatens anybody it wants to into doing exactly what it says to do.

 - Fight Club provides the page quote.
 Especially noteworthy because it's delivered to the man charged with taking the underground movement down at his own reception.

-Mr. White: The first thing you should know about us is that we have people everywhere.
-[Turns to M's bodyguard] Am I right?
-[The bodyguard opens fire on M and Bond]
+Mr. White: Oh, really?
+Well, then, the first thing you should know about us...
+[Beat] is that we have people everywhere. [turns to Craig Mitchell, M's bodyguard] Am I right?
+[Craig promptly kills the other MI6 agent in the room and opens fire on M and Bond]

 M: When someone says "We've got people everywhere", you expect it to be hyperbole!
 Lots of people say that.
 Florists use that expression.
 It doesn't mean that they've got somebody working for them inside the bloody room!